AaronLieb/AaronLieb/README.md

 ## About Me

-I'm currently a 3rd year at CSU Fullerton studying CS
+I'm currently a 4th year at CSU Fullerton studying CS
-I'm the President of acmCSUF, the largest tech community at CSUF
+I'm currently the Special Events Lead fo acmCSUF, the largest tech community at CSUF
-This summer, I'll be an SDE Intern at Amazon in Seattle
+This past Summer I was an SDE intern at Amazon

 ## Interests